5 Myths About Olive Oil

 Myth 4: There is no expiry date

 Because of this, the best before date is up to the discrepancy of the producer.
-Supermarket oil can already be 2-3 years old when it is imported and without the harvest date on the label (which it rarely is with industrial brands) as a consumer it can be difficult to tell if it is fresh when buying it.
-Nudo oils are all given a best before date 18 months after bottling which is quite short in the olive oil industry, but we really want to encourage people to enjoy the oil fresh when it is at its best.
+Supermarket oil can already be 2-3 years old when it is is stacked on the shelves and without the harvest date on the label (which it rarely is with industrial brands) as a consumer it can be difficult to tell if it is fresh when buying it.
+Nudo Adopt extra virgin olive oils are all given a best before date of 18 months from bottling which can be considered quite short bu industry standards but we really want to encourage people to enjoy our oil fresh and in its prime.

 Shop fresh, 100% Italian, award winning extra virgin olive oil.